Angular bispectrum of matter number counts in cosmic structures: Number Counts

 We start by defining the number count perturbation as the fluctuation of the number of discrete sources $N(\boldsymbol n, z)$ in an angular direction on the sky $\boldsymbol n$ and at observed redshift $z$, \be \Delta (\boldsymbol n, z) = \frac{N (\boldsymbol n, z) - \left<N\right> (z)}{\left<N\right> (z)}\,, \ee where $\langle \ldots \rangle$ denotes the ensemble average.
 Given that the number count perturbation $\Delta (\boldsymbol n, z)$ is an observable, and therefore gauge-invariant, we can compute it in any gauge.
 We choose to work in Newtonian gauge where the perturbed FLRW line element is written as

+where $a$ denotes the cosmic scale factor.
 The Newtonian gauge is a restriction of Poisson gauge, where one neglects vector and tensor perturbations of the metric and only keeps the two gravitational potentials $\psi$ and $\phi$.
-Those potentials are in a weak-field regime in cosmology, and we shall consider the leading weak-field order only.
+Those potentials are assumed to be in a weak-field regime in cosmology, and we shall consider the leading weak-field order only.
 This means that we neglect terms that are quadratic in $\phi$, $\psi$, and we have expanded the above expression for the line element accordingly.
-In standard perturbation theory, we expand the number count perturbation of the density as \be \Delta = \sum_{i\ge 1} \Delta_i \,, \ee and similarly for velocity and metric perturbations.
+In standard perturbation theory, we expand the number count perturbation of the density as \be \Delta = \sum_{i\ge 1} \Delta_i \,, \ee and similarly for the velocity and metric perturbations.

+On top of the standard perturbation theory expansion \eqref{eq:SPT}, we organise terms according to the weak-field expansion parameter $\mathcal H/k$.
+The ``Newtonian terms'' (including RSDs) refer to the leading order $(\mathcal H/k)^0$ that dominate at small scales while relativistic terms refers to higher powers of $\mathcal H/k$.